-Have you noticed that despite how much the Bible demonizes him, the guy with the talking donkey was a consistently obedient servant of God?
+Have you noticed that despite how much the Bible tries to make him look bad, the guy with the talking donkey was a consistently obedient servant of God?
 Did you catch the fact that the story of Jonah is about God forcing someone to tell a lie?
 Or that when Daniel’s friends are disobeying the king so they won’t have to disobey God, the Bible suspiciously fails to mention what Daniel was doing at the time, and vice versa?

 Probably not.
 Maybe you’ve never read the Bible.
 Maybe you’ve only read “sanitized” versions of the Bible that left out all the awkward parts.
 Maybe you’ve read the Bible, but you had preconceived ideas of how the stories were supposed to go and what the characters were supposed to be like, which got in the way of seeing what the Bible actually says.